DepthMaster: Taming Diffusion Models for Monocular Depth Estimation: Experiments

-\textbf{Depth Preprocess.} We conduct ablation studies on three different depth preprocessing methods, including depth, disparity, and square-root disparity (sqrt disp).
-To ensure compatibility with the input range of Stable Diffusion, the preprocessed depth maps are normalized to the range of \mbox{[-1, 1]} using percentiles.
+\textbf{Depth Preprocess.} We conduct ablation studies on three different depth preprocessing methods, including depth, disparity, and square-root disparity (sqrt disp) under the single-step deterministic paradigm.
+To ensure compatibility with the input range of Stable Diffusion v2, the preprocessed depth maps are normalized to the range of \mbox{[-1, 1]} using percentiles.
 The results are shown in Table~\ref{tab:depth_preprocess}.
 Switching from depth prediction to disparity prediction results in a notable performance improvement, particularly on outdoor and mixed indoor-outdoor datasets.
-This improvement can be attributed to the fact that disparity amplifies the foreground structure, helps the model focus more on nearby objects, which is desired by outdoor applications such as autonomous driving.
+This improvement can be attributed to the fact that disparity amplifies the foreground structure, helping the model focus more on nearby objects, which is desired by outdoor applications such as autonomous driving.
 Furthermore, predicting square-root disparity yields an additional performance boost, which we adopt as our baseline.
-This is because square-root disparity produces a more uniform depth distribution, as illustrated in Fig.~\ref{fig:distribution}, allowing for more efficeint use of the depth range.
+This is because square-root disparity produces a more uniform depth distribution, as illustrated in Fig.~\ref{fig:distribution}, allowing for more efficient use of the depth range.